duman190/AGRA/README.md

 AGRA: AI-augmented Geographic Routing Approach
 for IoT-based Incident-Supporting Applications
 =================
 In this project, we develop a novel Artificial Intelligent (AI)-augmented geographic routing approach, that relies on an area knowledge (e.g., obtained from the satellite imagery available at the edge cloud).
-In particular, we devise a new stateless greedy forwarding algorithm that uses such a geographical knowledge (i.e., in addition to geo-coordinates) to proactively avoid the local minimum problem by diverting traffic with an algorithm that emulates electrostatic repulsive forces.
+In particular, we devise a new stateless greedy forwarding algorithm that uses such a geographic knowledge (i.e., in addition to geo-coordinates) to proactively avoid the local minimum problem by diverting traffic with an algorithm that emulates electrostatic repulsive forces.
 In our theoretical analysis, we show that our Greedy Forwarding achieves in the worst case a 3.291 path stretch approximation bound with respect to the shortest path, without assuming presence of symmetrical links or unit disk graphs.
 Proposed algorithm is evaluted with both numerical (java) and event-driven (ns-3) simulations, and we establish the practicality of our approach in a real incident-supporting hierarchical cloud deployment to demonstrate improvement of application level throughput due to a reduced path stretch under severe node failures and high mobility challenges of disaster response scenarios.

 Authors